HJimmyK/MY-NOTE/README.md

 This is for learning purposes only and has no other purpose or profit.
 If you like it, I would also be very grateful.

-## note
+### note
-_obsidian is my .obsidian file in Obsidian
+1. _obsidian file is my .obsidian file in Obsidian.
+2. You are strongly recommended to use Obsidian to read my notes for a reading experience that is closer to mine.
+My obsidian styles are all in the _obsidian folder, as emphasized in the first point.